AdobeDocs/experience-manager-cloud-service.en/help/forms/adobe-sign-integration-adaptive-forms.md

     * [!DNL workflow_read]

     ![NOTE]
-    > You can change the scopes modifier from `self` to `agreement` directly from AEM UI as given in the step 12.
+    > You can change the scopes modifier from `self` to `account` directly from AEM UI as given in the step 12.

    For step-by-step information to configure OAuth settings for an [!DNL Adobe Acrobat Sign] application and obtain the keys, see [Configure oAuth settings for the application](https://www.adobe.io/apis/documentcloud/sign/docs.html#!adobedocs/adobe-sign/master/gstarted/configure_oauth.md) developer documentation.